microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/LocalMediaSamples/README.md

 ## AudioVideoPlaybackBot

-The [AudioVideoPlaybackBot](AudioVideoPlaybackBot/README.md) demonstrates several features of local media scenarios:
+The [AudioVideoPlaybackBot](AudioVideoPlaybackBot/README.md) demostrates several features of local media scenarios:
 - Plays a movie in multiple resolutions as the main video output feed.
-(This functionality is turned on by default using the conditional compilation constant PLAY_MEDIA_FILE)
 - Listens to dominant speaker events and subscribes to inbound video feeds of those participants.
 - Allows switching between screen viewing sharer and viewer, and publishes video through the screen sharing socket.
-- Allows a randomly selected user's video to be spotlighted through the main video output feed of the bot (This feature can be controlled using the compile time conditional constants SPOTLIGHT_VIDEO and USE_NV12).

 ## HueBot